AltBeacon/android-beacon-library/index.md

 The library can easily be configured to detect iBeacon, Eddystone and other beacon formats.
 By default, it detects beacons meeting the open [AltBeacon standard](http://altbeacon.org) See the documentation for the
 [BeaconParser](http://altbeacon.github.io/android-beacon-library/javadoc/org/altbeacon/beacon/BeaconParser.html) class for how to work with other beacon formats.

-### Android 12, 13 snd 14 Support
+### Android 12, 13 and 14 Support

-Library versions 2.19.5+ fully supports Android 12 and 13 permission changes.  **Android 12 has a new location permission model that requires beacon apps to make changes** to target SDK version 31+.
+Library versions 2.19.5+ fully support Android 12 and 13 permission changes.  **Android 12 has a new location permission model that requires beacon apps to make changes** to target SDK version 31+.
 See the [request permission](/android-beacon-library/requesting_permission.html) page for more info.

-Apps using the library's built-in foreground service will need to be updated in order to target Android 14.
-Library version 2.20-beta1 supports Android 14, so [apps must upgrade to this version and ensure they obtain FINE_LOCATION permission before configuring](foreground-service.html] the foreground service.
+Apps using the library's built-in foreground service will need to be updated in order to target **Android 14.**  Library version 2.20-beta1 supports Android 14, so [apps must upgrade to this version and ensure they obtain FINE_LOCATION permission before configuring](foreground-service.html] the foreground service.

 ### Who uses this library?